Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9rIz0jDCQY0.md

 ### Transcript

-> my god okay so uh i heard rumors about update on fluid what is that exactly actually i still don't know exactly what it is but uh we're not allowed to say at least at this stage no i also don't know yeah i vaguely know what it is but i actually don't someone told me something about it this morning and all i think i all i think i remember is the word up but that's
+> my god okay so, i heard rumors about update on fluid what is that exactly actually i still don't know exactly what it is but, we're not allowed to say at least at this stage no i also don't know yeah i vaguely know what it is but i actually don't someone told me something about it this morning and all i think i all i think i remember is the word up but that's